 - A player to show the live stream

 - A way to get the live stream into the player

 In addition to all this, everything needed to work at scale and with large peaks in traffic.
 There would be peaks in the time before and during every show and peaks when the platform got media mentions.

 Scaling was the biggest challenge

-To create the necessary functionality was not the real challenge.
-The challenge was to get it to work at scale at peaks of unknown scale, and make it work in a short timeframe.
+Creating the necessary functionality was not the real challenge.
+The challenge was to get it to work at scale at peaks of unknown scale and make it work in a short timeframe.
 At the time, no one knew how long the crisis and shutdown would last.
 And most likely, a lot of other teams were working with the same idea.

 A platform like this needs to scale multiple parts of the architecture:

 In most projects, delivering something fast usually means you have to take shortcuts.
 Shortcuts usually come at a cost.
 “The key to making this platform work was to take the right shortcuts, which would not come at the cost of the ability to scale,” Thomas says.

 An eCommerce platform was needed, with the appropriate payment integrations to support the most popular payment methods in Norway.
 The platform needed to scale to handle orders every second.